Ghosts (Japan song)

-"Ghosts" is a song by English band Japan.
-It was released in edited form in March 1982 as the third single from their 1981 album Tin Drum.
+"Ghosts" is a song by the English new wave band Japan.
+It was released in edited form in March 1982 as the third single from their fifth and final studio album Tin Drum (1981).

-It reached number 5 in the UK Singles Chart in April.
+It reached number 5 in the UK singles chart in April.
 Although "Ghosts" was their biggest hit, this was not enough to stop the band splitting eight months later.
 Journalist Todd Hutlock called it "one of the most remarkable and unlikely entries in British chart history."

 Composition

 Writing credits for the song are attributed exclusively to David Sylvian, while instruments credits on the single sleeve are attributed to Sylvian, Richard Barbieri and Steve Jansen, therefore excluding the fourth band member, bass guitarist Mick Karn.
 The lyrics describe deeply personal feelings.
 Sylvian has since said to Mojo magazine that "Ghosts" pre-empted the band splitting up: "It was the only time I let something of a personal nature come through and that set me on a path in terms of where I wanted to proceed in going solo."

 The song was arranged by Richard Barbieri and David Sylvian using a minimalist approach and sounds influenced by Karlheinz Stockhausen.
 Barbieri created the odd, slightly discordant synth sound at the beginning of the song, using a Roland System 700.
 Sylvian on a Prophet-5 synthesizer and Barbieri on a Oberheim OB-X then worked out chords.
 The marimba part of the song was arranged and played by Steve Jansen.